NStrijbosch/hub-module-notes/docs/hub2hub.md

 *  message: the message that is send along with the request.
 The value can be of any type.
 *  child: the child to which the request is send
+*  wait_for_response: `True` if you expect a response message from the child, the parent cannot send new messages untill it received the response; `False` if the child will not respond with a message after receiving the request, the parent can send a new message directly.

 __Sample code:__